ItsTerm1n4l/Wallpapers/README.md

 # Wallpapers
 My Wallpaper Collection

+**Disclaimer:**

-**Disclaimer:** I did not make any of these wallpapers this is just my collection
+I did not make any of these wallpapers this is just my collection.